tmarti/graphics-research/articles/webgl2-gpu-based-snapping.md

 - and render into a viewport of width, height = snap-radius

 This would work, indeed... and be broken!
 And why broken?
-Because there is an effect called "perspective distortion" where objects towards the side of the screen appear more ellongated, and re-orienting the camera changes the distortion ratio and modifies its visual effect.
+Because there is an effect called "perspective distortion" where objects towards the side of the screen appear more elongated, and re-orienting the camera changes the distortion ratio and modifies its visual effect.
 So, the "shape" of this re-oriented render would be different from the shape of the sub-region of the original viewport.

-Luckyly, there is a quite simple solution to this: remember that the output coordinates of the Vertex Shader (those sent to the Fragment Shader so it can decide in what x/y coordinates it "renders" our final data") are clip-space coordinates, in the range -1..+1.
+Luckily, there is a quite simple solution to this: remember that the output coordinates of the Vertex Shader (those sent to the Fragment Shader so it can decide in what x/y coordinates it "renders" our final data") are clip-space coordinates, in the range -1..+1.

 What we would need to do, is to re-map those clip-space coordinates, before being sent to the Fragment Shader.